Ir para o conteúdo

 Custom configuration files are the same format as the configuration file included in the pipeline directory.

-Configuration properties are organized into scopes by dot prefixing the property names with a scope identifier or grouping the properties in the same scope using the curly brackets notation.
-For example:
+Configuration properties are organized into scopes by dot prefixing the property names with a scope identifier or grouping the properties in the same scope using the curly brackets notation:

 custom.config